How to set up MTD-compatible digital records from scratch

 Choosing the right software

-When selecting HMRC-recognised software, look for:
+When selecting HMRC-recognised software, consider the following features:

 Bridging software for spreadsheet users